What does a Clinical Herbalist understand?

 The program consisting of only practicum hours has a completion date of 1 year.
 Please contact administration for more information and to begin.

-What are the requirements to begin a Clinical Wild Rose College Diploma program?
+What are the requirements to begin a Clinical Herbalist Diploma program?

-It is recommended that students hold a high school diploma if they intend to undertake the Master Herbalist program.
+It is recommended that students hold a high school diploma if they intend to undertake the Clinical Herbalist program.
 Basic English competency is expected.

 When can I start?

 You can start right now!
 To begin, choose your payment program and initial course and once paid you will immediately receive your course material and access to your courses.

 What Courses are required?

 The Clinical Herbalist Program is different than our other programs in that no courses are required.
 Students must have completed the prerequisites before applying for practicum hours.